Basic Database Access¶

 ).all()

-, we used some odd quotations when querying for carbon: '"C"'
+, we used quotations when querying for carbon: '"C"'

 .
-This is not a typo!
-The quotes ensure we don't accidentally grab Ca, Cs, Ce, Cl, and so on.
-This is an issue when you are using SQLite (the default datbase backend).
-If you are using Postgres, this line can change to the cleaner version elements__contains="C"
+This is to avoid accidentally grabbing Ca, Cs, Ce, Cl, etc. This is necessary when using SQLite (the default database backend).
+If you're using Postgres, you can use the cleaner version elements__contains="C"

 .